 I found a place that looked like a restaurant, with tables outside on a terrace and some women inside sitting at a table eating.
 I sat down at a table and waited.
 One off the women from the eating table came over.
 I made eating signs, pointing to my mounth.
 She said no, or nyet.
 But she offered me coffee.
 I noticed some slices of what looked like cake on the counter and pointed to them.
 She took out one.
 I saw it wasn’t that big so asked for another.
 It turned out to be some kind of garlic bread.

-I eventually found the town’s restaurant, but could read anything on the menu.
+I eventually found the town’s restaurant, but couldn’t read anything on the menu.
 The waitress went through a number of options.
 She suggested borsch, which I know – a soup – she said the word soup.
 I’d had borsch in Lithuania where it was a cold beetroot soup served with a plate of boiled potatoes.
 Didn’t like it much, but I needed to eat something.
 Then the waitress was suggesting a main course, going through various things I didn’t understand and I was just saying yes, or da.
-People do seem to speak and understand Russian here, though it’s no longer the official langauge and according to the Lonely Planet they don’t like speaking Russian in the west of Ukraine, which is where I now am.
+People do seem to speak and understand Russian here, though it’s no longer the official language and according to the Lonely Planet they don’t like speaking Russian in the west of Ukraine, which is where I now am.
 I understood fish and nodded, and pomodora (tomato).
 She was asking what kind of garnish I wanted and I was just trying to say I don’t care.
 Just bring me food and I’ll eat it.
 I’m not fussy.